Skip to content

 Tab completion is essentially at parity with Cursor

-Codeium’s autocomplete was always Windsurf’s strongest foundation.
+Codeium’s autocomplete was always Windsurf’s strongest foundation, and Steve’s video lands on this within the first minute: both IDEs are running the same models for the hard work, so the meaningful differentiation is in the UX layer rather than the output.
 The completions are multi-line, context-aware, and ship with low enough latency to feel synchronous with typing.
 I genuinely could not tell Cursor and Windsurf apart on this dimension in side-by-side testing over a week.

 Cascade is a real differentiator for agent work